tom-doerr/zsh_codex/README.md

 secret_key = ...
 ```

-You can also optionally specify: organization, model and temperature.
+You can also optionally specify: organization, base_url, model and temperature.

 5. Run `zsh`, start typing and complete it using `^X`!